fz-cambridge/flashfmZoom/README.md

 > - Please keep reloading or refreshing the page, if it does not show the content after waiting 1 minute.
   2. RStudio/Posit Cloud Version
 > - Users can sign up a Posit Cloud free account and login the [flashfmZoom workspace via this shared link](https://posit.cloud/spaces/334175/join?access_code=Avh2UybWg11kJlMMws1bZJi-UrSWx9NMPYM6YnIl) <br />
-> - The limit of RAM memory size is increased to a maxmium of 16GB, but some large regions may still exceed the limit.
+> - The limit of RAM memory size is increased to a maximum of 16GB, but some large regions may still exceed the limit.
 > - Read this detailed instruction to open and run the flashfmZoom in the cloud, each user has an individual space and will not affect other users.
   3. Local Machine Version
 > - MacOS: download *flashfmZoomLocal_MacOS.zip* from [GoogleDrive](https://drive.google.com/drive/folders/1lG6fKGYwLgJkKLj-ArnMZPNS-evsX5mg) and follow the detailed instruction. <br />